tferracina/ArDCA-Python/writeup.typ

 - Scaling: While bmDCA is theoretically optimal (full likelihood optimization), it is limited in practice to small systems where large-scale computation is feasible.

 === adabmDCA (2021)
-adabmDCA revisits the same goal of fitting the full Potts by likelihood maximization, but introduces an adaptive MCMC procedure to make the approach more practical.
+adabmDCA @adabmDCA the same goal of fitting the full Potts by likelihood maximization, but introduces an adaptive MCMC procedure to make the approach more practical.
 Instead of relying on fixed sampling parameters, it dynamically tunes equilibration, waiting times, and chain persistance. adabmDCA pushes the bmDCA approach closer to practical usability, at the cost of a more complex implementation and still significant compute requirements.

-*Method* \
-Let the MSA have length L, and M sequences $bold(sigma) = (sigma_1, ..., sigma_L)$.
+*Coupling Infernce: Full Likelihood and Moment Matching* \
 The maximum-entropy distribution that reproduces chosen moments is the Potts model defined in @potts.
-To reduce phylogenetic redundancy, assign each sequence a weight $w_m$ as in @weight.
-Empirical frequencies are reweighted and smoothed with pseudocount $lambda$ as
+To reduce phylogenetic redundancy, each sequence is assigned a weight $w_m$ as in @weight.
+Reweighted empirical frequencies, smoothed pseudocount $lambda$ are defined as
 $
   f_i (A) = (1 - lambda) f_i^"data" (A) + lambda / q, quad f_(i j)(A,B) &= (1- lambda)f_(i j)^"data" (A, B)+ lambda/q^2
 \
   f_i^"data" (A) = 1/M_"eff" sum_m w_m delta(A, sigma_i^((m))), quad f_(i j)^"data" (A, B) &= 1/M_"eff" sum_m w_m delta(A, sigma_i^((m))) (B, sigma_j^((m)))
 $

-A practical starting point for the system is the profile model, an independent-site Potts model where the first empirical moments are matched by means of the fields,
-$
-  h_i^"prof" (A) = log f_i (A) + "const",
-$
-but all couplings are set to zero $ J equiv 0$.
-In addition, zero or user-provided initial parameters can also work.

-*Likelihood and moment matching*

 The average log-likelihood of the MSA under $P(dot|J,h)$ is
 $
   cal(L)(J, h) = 1/M sum_(m=1)^M [sum_i h_i (sigma_i^((m))) + sum_(i<j) J_(i j) (sigma_i^((m)), sigma_j^((m)))]-log Z(J, h).